-This 4 ingredient avocado pudding is so luxuriously creamy – it makes a delicious and healthier summer treat and can be customized to fit into even a keto diet.
+This 4-ingredient vegan avocado pudding is so luxuriously creamy – it makes a delicious and healthier summer treat and can be customized to fit into even a keto diet.

-**This recipe was first published back in August 2013.
+**This recipe for avocado pudding was first published back in August 2013.
 I have updated the pictures and post and I am re-sharing this favorite of our’s here today.**

 blended up together result in this delicious treat!